seL4/ci-actions/README.md

 # CI actions and Workflows for seL4 repositories

-This repository collects definitions for continuous integration (CI) tasks/actions for the repositories of the seL4 foundation.
+This repository collects definitions for continuous integration (CI) tasks/actions for the repositories of the seL4 Foundation.
 While some of these might be useful more generally, most of them will be specific to the seL4 setup.

 The idea is to concentrate most of the GitHub workflow definitions here in a